DataBooth/py-num-bench/docs/README_Appendix_implementations.md

 - **Testing and validation**:
   Is even more critical: always build a high-quality reference implementation (often in Python) to compare against.
 - **Performance tuning**:
-  Use benchmarking to guide optimization effort.
+  Use benchmarking to guide optimisation effort.
 For some problems, algorithmic improvements in Python may yield larger speedups than migrating to C/C++/Rust.

 ### Key Takeaway